 The Biggest Loser

 Three servants are given valuables by the master.
 The most talented is given 5, the less talented 3 and the least talented 1.
-The ones with 5 and 3 doubled the value, but the third servant buries his, so all he has to show for his “efforts” is exactly what he was given.
+The ones with 5 and 3 doubled the value, but the third servant buried his, so all he has to show for his “efforts” is exactly what he was given.

-It gets confusing boys & girls, because there’s another saying that it’s easier to get a camel through the eye of a needle than for a wealthy man to enter the kingdom.
+The master was furious and tosses him out on his ear, which confused one of the students, who reminded us that the Good Book says it’s easier to get a camel through the eye of a needle than for a wealthy man to enter the kingdom.

 But the parable isn’t referring to monetary wealth, it’s referring to the wealth of gifts—of talent or skills—that we are given.
+And the message is that if we hide our talents and don’t use them for good, we have wasted these gifts.

 Leave a Reply